 With so many makes and models available at dealerships these days, it can be difficult to choose a single company to trust.
 Buying a vehicle is a considerable investment, so you have to be discerning with what you want and where to buy it from.
 Many drivers recommend playing it safe by sticking to well-known automakers like Ford.

-According to Statista, Ford remained the leading car brand (based on sales) in 2020.
+According to Manufacturing, Ford remained the leading car brand (based on sales) in 2020.
 The automaker has done such a great job of marketing its vehicles that when you think of an all-American truck, you’re likely envisioning an F-150.
 But with over a hundred years of history under its belt, is the Ford Motor Company still American owned and are its vehicles still made in the US?

 Is Ford American Made?